 Try it yourself: Branding your Help Center

-- In the Help Center, click General in the top menu bar, then select Customize design.
+- In Guide, click the Settings icon () in the sidebar, then click Customize design.

-- In the Appearance panel in the sidebar, change the background color of the header by clicking the color picker.
+- In the Appearance section, change the background color of the page by clicking the color picker.

 If you know the hexadecimal value of your company's brand color, you can enter it manually in the text box.
 Example: FFDB9C.

 When you make a change, the page refreshes to let you preview it on the page.
-Changes don't take effect until you click Publish changes at the top of the sidebar.
+Changes don't take effect until you click Publish changes.

 - To add a logo, click the Change button and upload an image.